patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/progress/progress.md

 ## Accessibility

 To implement an accessible PatternFly **progress** component:
-- Ensure that a `title` is being used or an `aria-label` is being used in its place to give context to users.
-If there is existing content that makes more sense to label the progress bar with, `aria-labelledby` should be passed in with a value of the associated content's `id`.
+- Ensure a `title` or an `aria-label` are being used to give context to users.
+Additional context could also be provided via an `aria-labelledby` attribute mapping to the `id` of existing content on the page.
 - Ensure that a live region exists on the page through `aria-live` prior to updating the value of the progress component
 - Add a message to screen readers inside of the live region when the progress value updates, for example: <code class="ws-code">`Progress value is ${currentValue}%.`</code>